Skitia/SkitiaBG2RomanceTweaks/README.md

 This mod adjusts the original BG2 romances to be a bit less harsh when you separate from a romanceable companion for a while.
 It makes the following changes to the romance experience

--Aerie, Anomen, and Viconia's romance will not end for up to fifty days after seperating from the player, a significant increase from the original time frame.
+-Aerie, Anomen, and Viconia's romance will not end for up to fifty days after seperating from the player, a significant increase from the original 3 day time frame.

 -Jaheira's romance will not break on seperation, except on two occasions.